PREEMPTIVE BIDS -

 than 90%, maybe 100% if partner has KQJ, the contract of 3nt is

-better than 4 because there are 4 losers in the reds.
+because there are 4 losers in the reds.

 Again, how a partnership